RambolpsDev/SettlersSix/README.md

 ## Dependencies

-The Game Requires 2 Dependencies
+The Game Requires The Following Dependencies:

  - SDL3
  - SSECS